 Sound expensive?
 Of course it is.
 Reducing this list would help lower the cost, but if you need the functionality of all the listed equipment, you might feel as though you need to either opt for a lower quality product, or begin cutting key features you need but can't afford: two bad options.
 You can't just get rid of things that are essential to the operation of a reliable network.
 However, there are ways to stretch a budget without compromising your site's effectiveness.

 Products that combine features of various standalone units into one unit is a way of doing this.
 Take for instance, a power distribution unit.
 This unit will have many of the other rack units plugged into it, and comes with fuse protection (a fuse panel) built into it.
 This is a logical combination and simplifies the arrangement on the rack.
 Fewer wires, less rack space, better for the site.
 It saves money, as the combined unit lowers your out of pocket expenses for the installation.
-Taking it a step further, a unit that combines the power distribution function, with an RTU, saves money, saves rack space, simplifies the installation and creates a better operational efficiency.
+Taking it a step further, a unit that combines the power distribution function, with an RTU, saves money, saves rack space, simplifies the installation and creates better operational efficiency.

 One such 3-in-1 unit is the AB6 Remote Power Switch by DPS and it has been popular for just this sort of application.
-It simplifies an installation by including the functionality of a NetGuardian 216 (2 controls and 16 discrete connections) and a power distribution unit with built in fuse panel.
+It simplifies installation by including the functionality of a NetGuardian 216 (2 controls and 16 discrete connections) and a power distribution unit with built in fuse panel.
 The AB6 has all the traditional functionality of a Remote Telemetry Unit, and the ability to control high power devices normally associated with a standalone power distribution panel.
 It is an RTU and a PDU with switchable outlets.
 This makes for a unique solution to reducing the expense of a typical remote installation by combining features into one unit.
 Expect to pay a bit more for this kind of hybrid unit than a regular RTU alone, but much less than multiple standalone units would cost.
-What else works like this?

 A NetGuardian 216F is a great little work horse for a location like this.
 It combines a fiber router with a versatile RTU that fits many industrial applications.
 Some sites are still connected via T1 and there's a 216T for those as well.
 No need for a separate transport card, it's all part of the package.